Is Clemson planning to sell alcohol at football, basketball games? Here’s what we know

 South Carolina also has permanent liquor-by-the-drink licenses in place for its football, basketball and baseball venues.
 Most of the licenses run for about two years and, as part of a regular renewal period, must be renewed by August 2024.

 Clemson remains an outlier both in the ACC and major college athletics at large when it comes to alcohol sales.
-Despite maintaining a robust tailgating atmosphere outside Memorial Stadium, the school has not budged on selling alcohol to the public at games.
+Despite maintaining a robust tailgating atmosphere outside Memorial Stadium, the school has not budged on selling alcohol publicly.

-Former athletic director Dan Radakovich emphasized in 2018 that Clemson wants to maintain a “family-friendly” atmosphere at football games, a common goal he said he shared with Dabo Swinney, the school’s decorated, two-time national champion football coach.
+Former athletic director Dan Radakovich emphasized in 2018 that Clemson wants to maintain a “family-friendly” atmosphere at football games, a common goal he said he shared with Dabo Swinney, the school’s decorated football coach.

 Graham Neff, Clemson’s current AD, told reporters in 2022 that the school hadn’t had any serious discussions about changing its alcohol policy.